thesephist/ink/README.md

 - [a small static file server](samples/fileserver.ink)
 - [Mandelbrot set renderer](samples/mandelbrot.ink)

-You'll notice a few characteristic things about Ink:
+You'll notice a few characteristics about Ink:

 - Functions are defined using arrows (`=>`) _a la_ JavaScript arrow functions
 - Ink does not have a looping primitive (no `for` or `while`), and instead defaults to tail-optimized recursion.
 Loops may be possible to have in syntax with macros in the near future.